tonyo/sentry-kubernetes/README.md

 # sentry-kubernetes

-## Archived on 28 November, 2023).
+## Archived on November 28, 2023.
 Development will continue here: https://github.com/getsentry/sentry-kubernetes

 Yet another Sentry Kubernetes agent (should it be called "YASKA"?)